Introduction To Contesting & Field Days

 Oceania DX Contest

 This is an international contest for the 80, 40, 20, 15 and 10 metre bands, held in October each year.
 The aim is to make the greatest possible number of contacts between stations in Oceania and stations in other parts of the world.
+Held over 2 separate weekends, it has CW and Phone sections.

 John Moyle Memorial Field Day